Hypothetical high-impact storms

 Background

-Hurricane Rhody and Ram are hypothetical, yet plausible hurricane scenarios created to simulate the effect of high-impact storms in Rhode Island.
-These scenarios will allow the state and local agencies to better understand the consequences of coastal and inland hazards associated with extreme high-impact landfalling hurricanes and to better prepare the Rhode Island communities for future risks.
+Hurricanes Rhody and Ram are hypothetical, yet plausible hurricane scenarios created to simulate the effect of high-impact storms in Rhode Island.
+These scenarios will allow the state and local agencies to better understand the consequences of coastal and inland hazards associated with extreme, high-impact landfalling hurricanes and to better prepare communities for future risks.

 Hurricane Ram

 The Hurricane Ram scenario involves a major hurricane that starts near the Bahamas and propagates northward close to the U.S. East Coast.
-While staying close to the coast (like Hurricane Carol (1954)) it moves more quickly.
-Ultimately, the storm makes landfall in eastern Long Island and then in Rhode Island, as a strong Cat 3 hurricane causing a significant storm surge in Narragansett Bay and along the south shore of RI.
-Then, shortly after its landfall, the storm slows down, producing heavy rainfall.
-The total rainfall reached more than 18 inches in some areas causing massive river flooding in Rhode Island, similar to Hurricane Diane (1955) and the March 2010 floods.
+While staying close to the coast (like Hurricane Carol (1954) it moves more quickly.
+Ultimately, the storm makes landfall in eastern Long Island and then in Rhode Island, as a strong Category 3 hurricane causing a significant storm surge in Narragansett Bay and along the south shore of RI.
+Then, shortly after its landfall, the storm slows down, producing heavy rainfall, reaching more than 18 inches in some areas causing massive river flooding in Rhode Island, like Hurricane Diane (1955) and the March 2010 floods.

 Read more at